Medically reviewed by Drugs.com. Last updated on Aug 18, 2020.

 Hot tub folliculitis causes red, round, itchy bumps that may later develop into small pus-filled blisters.
 The rash is likely to be worse in areas where your swimsuit holds contaminated water against your skin.

-Razor bumps (pseudofolliculitis barbae) affects men with curly beards.
+Razor bumps affect men with curly beards.
+The condition is also called pseudofolliculitis barbae.
 It develops when shaved hairs curve back into the skin, leading to inflammation.

 A carbuncle is a cluster of boils — painful, pus-filled bumps — that form a connected area of infection under the skin.